 Manulife IM clients retain the authority and may choose to lend shareholdings.
 Manulife IM, however, generally retains the ability to restrict shares from being lent and to recall shares on loan in order to preserve proxy voting rights.
-Manulife IM is focused in particular on preserving voting rights for issuers where funds hold 2% or more of an issuer as aggregated across funds.
-Manulife IM has a process in place to systematically restrict and recall shares on a best efforts basis for those issuers where we own an aggregate of 2% or more.
+Manulife IM is focused in particular on preserving voting rights for companies in which the firm holds 2% or more of a company's voting shares aggregated across client accounts.
+Manulife IM has a process in place to systematically restrict and recall shares on a best-efforts basis for those companies in which we own an aggregate of 2% or more across all Manulife IM client accounts.